websockets/ws/doc/ws.md

 ### WS_ERR_UNEXPECTED_RSV_1

-A WebSocket frame was received with the RSV 1 bit set unexpectedly.
+A WebSocket frame was received with the RSV1 bit set unexpectedly.

 ### WS_ERR_UNEXPECTED_RSV_2_3

-A WebSocket frame was received with the RSV 2 or 3 bits set unexpectedly.
+A WebSocket frame was received with the RSV2 or RSV3 bit set unexpectedly.

 ### WS_ERR_EXPECTED_FIN